jackstapleton/rdb-autoscaling/whitepaper.md

 #### Scaling out

-AWS CLI commands can take some time to run.
+As discussed in the [Auto Scaling in q](#auto-scaling-in-q) section, AWS CLI commands can take some time to run.
-This could create some buffering in the RDB if it were to run any commands while it is subscribed to the tickerplant.
+This could create some unwanted buffering in the RDB if it were to run them while subscribed to the tickerplant.

-To avoid this a monitor process runs separately on the server to coordinate the scale out.
+To avoid this another q process runs separately on the server to coordinate the scale out.
-It will continuously run `.mon.monitorMemory` to check the server's memory usage against `.mon.scaleThreshold`.
+It will continuously run `.mon.monitorMemory` to check the server's memory usage against a scale threshold, say 60%.
 If the threshold is breached it will increment the Auto Scaling group's `DesiredCapacity` and set `.sub.scaled` to be true.
 This will ensure the monitor process does not tell the Auto Scaling group to scale out again.